KoleKoechner/SpaceXRemastered/README.md

 <br>

 # Our Mission Statement
-(1st Draft) SpaceX will be launching Starship sometime in 2020.
-What better way to celebrate it by giving a basic knowledge of our solar system.

-The goal for this site is to give out simple details of our neighboring planets while flying by them.
-Not only will this site give out details about our neighboring planets, but also how long it will take to get there using SpaceX Starship.

-We want to give out scientific and accurate information as possible.
-We'll provide a link to our resource in the descriptions as well.

-[Consider this - ammend to it as you see fit or use this as a guidline]: # (Soon Space X will launch project Starship in an effort to begin colonization of Mars and further our knowledge of the solar system.
+Space X will soon launch project Starship in an attempt to begin colonizing Mars and explore our knowledge of Sol (Our Solar System).

-.
-This site is to act as a repository of information as it becomes available, not just from Space X but other credible sources too.
-Only accurate information will be broadcasted here with all of our resources available for transparent verification. {the '.' is there to separate the two paragraphs.
-Once you've read and made your updates, delete this notation}.
-6/20/2020)
+This site will act as a resource of information as it becomes available, not just from Space X but from other credible sources as well.
+Only accurate information will be listed here with all of our resources available for accurate verification.

+[The notation has been deleted]: # (I've updated the mission statement to make it short and catchy as possible.
+6/23/2020 10:44AM.)

 <br>